Offer and acceptance: Offer

+Definition

-Treitel defines an offer as "an expression of willingness to contract on certain terms, made with the intention that it shall become binding as soon as it is accepted by the person to whom it is addressed", the "offeree".
+Guenter Treitel defines an offer as "an expression of willingness to contract on certain terms, made with the intention that it shall become binding as soon as it is accepted by the person to whom it is addressed", the "offeree".
 An offer is a statement of the terms on which the offeror is willing to be bound.
+The same emphasis on "willingness" is expressed in the Restatement (Second) of Contracts: "an offer is the manifestation of willingness to enter into a bargain, so made as to justify another person in understanding that his assent to that bargain is invited and will conclude it".

 The expression of an offer may take different forms, and which form is acceptable varies by jurisdiction.
 Offers may be presented in a letter, newspaper advertisement, fax, email verbally or even conduct, as long as it communicates the basis on which the offeror is prepared to contract.
-Traditionally the common law treated advertisements as being unable to contain offers, but that view is less forceful in jurisdictions today.
+Traditionally the common law treated advertisements as being unable to contain offers, but this view is considered less forceful in jurisdictions today.

 Whether the two parties have reached agreement on the terms or whether a valid offer has been made is a legal question.
 In some jurisdictions, courts use criteria known as 'the objective test', which was explained in the leading English case of Smith v.
 Hughes.
 In Smith v.
 Hughes, the court emphasised that the important thing in determining whether there has been a valid offer is not the party's own (subjective) intentions but how a reasonable person would view the situation.
 The objective test has largely been superseded in the UK by the introduction of the Brussels Regime in combination with the Rome I Regulation.